-At the time of the issuance and sale of the Series 2009A Bonds, Sutin, Thayer & Browne A Professional Corporation, Albuquerque, New Mexico, as Bond Counsel to the NMFA, will deliver its opinion included in APPENDIX D hereto and Ballard Spahr LLP, Salt Lake City, Utah, Special Tax Counsel to the NMFA, will deliver its opinion discussed under "TAX MATTERS" and also included in APPENDIX D hereto.
+At the time of the issuance and sale of the Series 2010A Bonds, Sutin, Thayer & Browne A Professional Corporation, Albuquerque, New Mexico, as Bond Counsel to the NMFA, will deliver its opinion included in APPENDIX D hereto and Ballard Spahr LLP, Salt Lake City, Utah, Special Tax Counsel to the NMFA, will deliver its opinion discussed under "TAX MATTERS" and also included in APPENDIX D hereto.
 Ballard Spahr LLP will also pass upon certain matters relating to disclosure as Disclosure Counsel to the NMFA.
-The Department is being represented by its general counsel and the Underwriters are being represented by their counsel, Hogan & Hartson, LLP, Denver, Colorado Certain legal matters will be passed upon for the NMFA by Virtue Najjar & Brown PC, Santa Fe, New Mexico, Issuer's Counsel to the NMFA.
+The Department is being represented by its general counsel and by Brownstein Hyatt Farber Schreck, LLP, Albuquerque, New Mexico.
+The Underwriters are being represented by their counsel Hogan Lovells US LLP, Denver, Colorado.
+Certain legal matters will be passed upon for the NMFA by Virtue Najjar & Brown PC, Santa Fe, New Mexico, Issuer's Counsel to the NMFA.
 See "LEGAL MATTERS."
-Public Financial Management, Inc., San Francisco, California, has acted as financial advisor to the NMFA in connection with its issuance of the Series 2009A Bonds.
+Public Financial Management, Inc., San Francisco, California, has acted as financial advisor to the NMFA in connection with its issuance of the Series 2010A Bonds (the "Financial Advisor").
 See "FINANCIAL ADVISOR."

-The Department's financial statements for the year ended June 30, 2008, an extract from which is included in APPENDIX A hereto, have been audited by Meyners & Company, LLC.
+The Department's financial statements for the year ended June 30, 2009, an extract from which is included in APPENDIX A hereto, have been audited by Meyners & Company, LLC.
 See also "FINANCIAL STATEMENTS."

-Offering and Delivery of the Series 2009A Bonds
+Offering and Delivery of the Series 2010A Bonds

-The Series 2009A Bonds are offered when, as and if issued, subject to approval as to their legality by Bond Counsel and the satisfaction of certain other conditions.
-It is anticipated that a single certificate for each maturity of the Series 2009A Bonds will be delivered to DTC or its agent on or about November 5, 2009.
+The Series 2010A Bonds are offered when, as and if issued, subject to approval as to their legality by Bond Counsel and the satisfaction of certain other conditions.
+It is anticipated that a single certificate for each maturity of the Series 2010A Bonds will be delivered to DTC or its agent on or about September 9, 2010.